- knowledge: facts, causal relations, or mental models within a certain domain;

 For example: “Harry Potter is a wizard” is a piece of knowledge.
 I believe it to be correct given that it relates to this fantasy world invented by J.K.
 Rowling.
 From an attitude perspective, some people might think the stories invite magic and occult forces and are therefor evil; others might think it fosters supernatural intuitions about the real world and thus hurt education; though for most it is just harmless entertainment.

 Attitudes Inform Beliefs

 What happens a lot is that our attitudes inform our beliefs, even when the belief is about reality.
 This is a mistake.
-For example, we might belief a hurricane approaching our city is bad, but such a belief will never change reality, so be prepared or evacuate.
+For example, we might think that a hurricane approaching our city is bad, but such an attitude will never change reality, so be prepared or evacuate.
 Yet aligning our attitudes with our peers is normal, it enables shared intentions and avoids conflict.
 For example, if most people believe that graveyards are sacred places, violating that sacredness reduces ones standing in the community and risks punishment.
-Honest mistakes about scared things might be forgiven.
-Honest mistakes about reality, however, does nothing for the potentially devastating effects.
+Honest mistakes about sacred things might be forgiven.
+Honest mistakes about reality, however, do nothing for the potentially devastating effects.

 Beliefs about reality informed by attitudes are easy to spot using the following markers2:

 - People holding them will be selectively skeptic, that is, they will seem to be weighting the evidence for two competing models of the world differently.
 Adding on more and more excuses or ad-hoc explanations to maintain the belief.

 - Because such beliefs are linked to values and morality, such people are quick to accuse those with different ideas as immoral.
 But without being able to point out any evidence of bad behavior or even bad intentions.
 At best they argue about some indirect consequences they think will come about — often using the very ideas in dispute.